-Join Jungwoo Ryoo for an in-depth discussion in this video Composite, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Composite, part of Python: Design Patterns.

 - Understanding design patterns